andros21/Custom-Thesis-Template/README.md

 #### colour options

-Add custom colours thanks to the package `xcolor`, to use them within the template, for example for the color of the stripes on the front cover page or as a color for hypertext links.
-The colours set by default are two: `mdtRed` (hypertext color) and` stripgrey` (front cover strip color)
+Add custom colours thanks to the package `xcolor`, to use them within the template, for example for the color of the stripes on the front cover page or as a color for hypertext links

+The colours set by
+default are two: `mdtRed` (hypertext color) and` stripgrey` (front cover strip color)

 Full reference on the topic here [https://en.wikibooks.org/wiki/LaTeX/Colors](https://en.wikibooks.org/wiki/LaTeX/Colors)